-Elhanan Helpman is the Galen L. Stone Professor of International Trade at Harvard University and a Fellow of the Canadian Institute for Advanced Research.
+Elhanan Helpman is the Galen L. Stone Professor of International Trade at Harvard University.
 He holds a B.A. degree in Economics and Statistics form Tel Aviv University, an M.A. degree in Economics from the same institution, and a Ph.D. degree in Economics from Harvard University.

 Helpman's contributions include studies of the balance of payments, exchange rate regimes, stabilization programs and foreign debt.
 Most important, however, are his studies of international trade, economic growth and political economy.
 He is a cofounder of the "new trade theory'' and the "new growth theory,'' which emphasize the roles of economies of scale and imperfect competition.
 Much of his work in trade, growth, and political economy is summarized in eight books: Market Structure and Foreign Trade (with Paul Krugman), Trade Policy and Market Structure (with Paul Krugman), Innovation and Growth in the Global Economy (with Gene Grossman), Special Interest Politics (with Gene Grossman), Interest Groups and Trade Policy (with Gene Grossman), The Mystery of Economic Growth, Understanding Global Trade, and Globalization and Inquality.